Molluscum contagiosum virus: Tropism

 Molluscum contagiosum virus only infects human epidermal cells.
 It is not spread throughout the body, which explains why the virus cannot be transmitted through coughing or sneezing.
 People have attempted to grow the virus in cell culture to study its molecular properties, but have been largely unsuccessful due to it only infecting epidermal cells.

-However, there is evidence that it has the ability to adapt and survive in different types of cells in humans with severely compromised immune systems.
-Using qPCR analysis, it was determined that there was significant Molluscum contagiosum virus in the plasma of one patient who had a large t-cell deficiency.
+However, there is evidence that it can adapt and survive in different types of cells in humans with severely compromised immune systems.
+Using qPCR analysis, it was determined that there was significant molluscum contagiosum virus in the plasma of one patient who had a large t-cell deficiency.
 The patient was given CMX-001 antiviral agent as a treatment because of her severe molluscum contagiosum symptoms.
-Before administering the CMX-001 drug, Molluscum contagiosum virus DNA was found in 50% of her plasma samples, whereas DNA was found in 20% of samples after administering the drug.
-This is the first time molluscum contagiosum DNA was ever detected in the blood of a patient.
+Before administering the CMX-001 drug, molluscum contagiosum virus DNA was found in 50% of her plasma samples, whereas DNA was found in 20% of samples after administering the drug.
+This is the first time molluscum contagiosum DNA has ever been detected in the blood of a patient.

 Modulation of host cell processes

-Several proteins produced mRNA in the intermediate phase of transcription modulate host cell processes to promote an ideal environment for the viral replication and transcription.
+Several proteins produced by mRNA in the intermediate phase of transcription modulate host cell processes to create an ideal environment for viral replication and transcription.
 Molecular analysis has shown that 77 MCV proteins may potentially interfere with host cell processes.
 However, only 7 MCV proteins have confirmed host cell functions.
 These proteins include MC007, MC054, MC066, MC132, MC148, MC159, and MC160.
 The following list will give an overview of how these proteins modulate host cell processes.